pawaters/dating-app/README.md

 EMAIL_PASSWORD={INCLUDE YOUR GMAIL PASSWORD}

 4. Run `docker-compose up --build` in the root directory (takes 1 minutes)
-5. To create users, go to /script folder, Run `docker-compose up --build` (takes 1 minute).
-All fake user's password is Matcha1!
+5. To create users, go to /script folder, Run `docker-compose up --build` (takes 1-2 minutes).
+All fake users' password is Matcha1!
 5. Go to `localhost:3000` in your browser, `localhost:8080` for db admin

 Bonus: if needed, clean up your docker if the "lack of space" docker error comes up: